You know, a lesser person, a person of less stature and a weaker constitution than I would have just five minutes ago been devastated and destroyed.

 I've lost it from the omentum.

-I said, gotta be Texas, right?
+I said, got to be Texas, right?

-A lesser person would have said, What's the point?
+A lesser person would have said, what's the point?

-What's the point if nobody's gonna notice?
+What's the point if nobody's going to notice?

 But I'm not doing it for the notice of others.